evyncke/v6ops-james/draft-vyncke-v6ops-james.md

 ### About extension headers

-Packes with some extension headers were never dropped over the Internet: packets with authentication, fragmentation, and routing (type != 0) headers can freely traverse the global Internet.
+Packets with some extension headers were never dropped over the Internet: packets with authentication, fragmentation, and routing (type different from 0) headers can freely traverse the global Internet.

-Some AS drops packets with the routing header type 0, possibly a strict implementation of {{?RFC5095}}.
+The table below lists the few AS that drops packets with the routing header type 0.

 {::include ./drop_rh0_as.inc}

-{: #table_drop_rh0_as title="AS dropping RH-0 (source/destination/transit)"}
+It is possibly due to a strict implementation of {{?RFC5095}} but it is expected that no packet with routing header type 0 would be transmitted anymore.
+Other routing header types (mobile IPv6 {{?RFC6275}}, RPL {{?RFC6554}}, SRH {{?RFC8754}}, and even CRH-16 and CRH-32{{?I-D.draft-bonica-6man-comp-rtg-hdr}}) can be transmitted over the global Internet.

-### AS dropping transit traffic
+### AS dropping transit traffic {#dropping_as}

 # Security Considerations